Abdul Latif Jameel Poverty Action Lab

 J-PAL’s affiliated professors and staff believe that essential questions of social policy—e.g., effectively reducing the dropout rates of girls in Peru, increasing the yields of small farmers in Kenya, boosting immunization rates in India, or preventing crime in US cities—can be answered through rigorous empirical evaluation and innovation.
 J-PAL works closely with governments and non-profits to design new programs and improve existing ones, scientifically test whether these programs work in practice, help scale up effective programs, and institutionalize a culture of evidence-informed policymaking.

 Founded at MIT’s Economics Department in 2003, J-PAL is directed by faculty members Abhijit Banerjee, Esther Duflo, and Benjamin Olken, among the world’s foremost development economists.
-The J-PAL network now includes more than 260 affiliated professors around the world.
-J-PAL affiliates have conducted more than 1,000 evaluations in 58 countries.
-More than 300 million people have been reached by programs shown to be successful through J-PAL evaluations.
+The J-PAL network now includes more than 900 researchers at universities around the world.
+J-PAL researchers have conducted more than 2,200 evaluations in 96 countries.
+More than 600 million people have been reached by programs shown to be successful through J-PAL evaluations.

 MIT students can be involved with J-PAL’s work in various ways: